 This allowance is fully taxable.
-Under the provisions of the Income Tax Act of 1961, no amount disbursed as the medical allowance is exempt from tax.
+Under the provisions of the Income Tax Act of 1961, no amount disbursed as the tax on medical allowance.

 This welfare measure has recently witnessed a change of rules governing it.
 In the annual budget presented in 2018, the provision of ‘standard deduction’ was reintroduced.
 Effective FY 2019-2020, the medical allowance does not exist as a stand-alone measure; it has been subsumed by the standard deduction, and the maximum benefit an individual can claim under the new norms is Rs.
 50, 000 each year.

 There is considerable confusion among many employees between the terms ‘medical allowance’ and ‘medical reimbursements’.
 Medical reimbursement rules are different.
-An organisation may choose to either pay a fixed allowance per month or repay a salaried employee for costs incurred on medical grounds upon presenting documented proof of hospitalisation, surgeries, outdoor visits and so on.
+An organisation may choose to either pay a medical allowance in salary per month or repay a salaried employee for costs incurred on medical grounds upon presenting documented proof of hospitalisation, surgeries, outdoor visits, and so on.

 The second scenario is known as medical reimbursement.
 Unlike allowance, medical reimbursements are exempt from tax to a certain extent.
 Currently, reimbursements up to Rs.
 15,000 each year is exempt from taxation.

-To claim this exemption, all employees must submit document proof for their medical expenditure.
-Some other rules that must be met to claim medical reimbursement taxable exemption are the following:
+To claim this exemption, all employees must submit documentary proof for their medical expenditure.
+Some other rules that must be met to claim medical allowance exemption section as the following:

 Section 80DDB contains further provisions for tax exemptions depending on age.
 Senior citizens of up to 80 years can apply for exemptions of up to Rs.
 75,000 each year.
 Any assessee who is older than 80, automatically falls under the ‘super senior’ citizen bracket and can claim up to Rs.
 1 Lakh on exemptions every year.